mtt-lang/mtt-lang/repl/README.md

 # REPL

-Enter `dune exec -- repl` to start MTT REPL.
+Enter `mtt repl` to start MTT REPL.
 To interact with the terminal the [lambda-term](https://github.com/ocaml-community/lambda-term) library is used.

 ## Available commands: